gellanyhassan1/maadi_attacks/README.md

 https://www.sciencedirect.com/science/article/abs/pii/S000578947580075X
 https://www.cia.gov/readingroom/docs/CIA-RDP80-00809A000600330387-6.pdf

-I am [Elgilany Hassan Sayed] involuntarily connected to control projects such as the Nimbus project, artificial intelligence, Cyberwarfare and the learning of quantum machines in Tel Aviv, and international technology companies linked to corruption operations of local and international intelligence because of the policies of Israel and countries against the freedom and rights of Palestine , the Palestinians and participation  owner rights of my cybersecurity research projects . https://otx.alienvault.com/browse/global/pulses?include_inactive=0&sort=-modified&page=1&limit=10&q=resteex0&indicatorsSearch=resteex0,resteeex0
+I am [Elgilany Hassan Sayed Mohamed] involuntarily connected to control projects such as the Nimbus project, artificial intelligence, Cyberwarfare and the learning of quantum machines in Tel Aviv, and international technology companies linked to corruption operations of local and international intelligence because of the policies of Israel and countries against the freedom and rights of Palestine , the Palestinians and participation  owner rights of my cybersecurity research projects .
+Unfortunately, I [Elgilany Hassan Sayed Mohamed] (Ransomware Readiness Auditing Expert Reviewer) will move in an international direction for human rights after encountering affliction and torment and being exposed to a major fraud operation by those manipulating human freedoms in beloved Egypt by expelling them from my residence illegally.
+They steal citizens’ property and expel them from...
+My house (36 Hamed Nafea St., off Ahmed Zaki St. - Al-Basateen).
+Am victim of the extraction of stem cells from my body and the conduct of practical and cyber research from high-risk groups in the encounter with torture on individuals who have unique mental abilities for foreign and terrorist interests.
+The family of Ashraf Helmy Mohamed Faraj and Omar Abdel Shakur Ahmed Mohamed witnessed me leaving the house and stealing my property and belongings from the house and apartment, then liquidating and killing me after I left the house and the house, me and my children, to erase all evidence of the implantation of spy devices.
+And spying on me and on others with thermal cavitation devices, cameras with different sensitivities and technologies, eavesdropping devices, and exposing my private parts to the public with permits from investigation officers without prosecutor’s permission or prosecutor’s orders.
+The puzzling question: Why should I and my children be liquidated, and why should the My The unfaithful wife https://otx.alienvault.com/browse/global/pulses?include_inactive=0&sort=-modified&page=1&limit=10&q=resteex0&indicatorsSearch=resteex0,resteeex0

 https://leorugens.wordpress.com/wp-content/uploads/2024/09/yossi-sariel-the-human-machine-team-how-to-create-synergy-between-human-artificial-intelligence-that-will-revolutionize-our-world-ebookpro-publishing-2021.pdf
 https://mx.linkedin.com/in/arielkoren?trk=people-guest_people_search-card
 -----------------------------------------
 Honeypots for Windows
 https://link.springer.com/content/pdf/10.1007/978-1-4302-0007-9.pdf